 FIXED INCOME SECURITIES.
-Certain of the funds held by the trust may invest in fixed income securities and similar securities.
+Certain funds held by your trust may invest in fixed income securities and similar securities.
 Fixed income securities involve certain unique risks such as credit risk and interest rate risk, among other things as described in greater detail below.

 DIVIDEND PAYMENT RISK.
 Dividend payment risk is the risk that an issuer of a security is unwilling or unable to pay income on a security.
 Stocks represent ownership interests in the issuers and are not obligations of the issuers.
 Common stockholders have a right to receive dividends only after the company has provided for payment of its creditors, bondholders and preferred stockholders.
 Common stocks do not assure dividend payments.
 Dividends are paid only when declared by an issuer's board of directors and the amount of any dividend may vary over time.
+The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends declared and many companies may be unwilling or unable to declare dividends for the foreseeable future.
+It is also possible that current or future government aid programs could limit companies from paying dividends as a condition to receiving government aid or discourage companies from doing so.

 CREDIT RISK.
 Credit risk is the risk that a borrower is unable to meet its obligation to pay principal or interest on a security.
 This could cause the value of your units to fall and may reduce the level of dividends a fund pays which would reduce your income.
+The COVID-19 pandemic has resulted in a decline in economic activity which could negatively impact the ability of borrowers to make principal or interest payment on securities, when due.